microsoft/aitour-writing-assistant-with-azure-openai/session-delivery-resources/README.md

     * Lead instructor name and picture
     * Proctor names and pictures
     * Wi-Fi information
-    * Link to Skillable which is [https://aka.ms/skillable-wrk551](https://labondemand.com/LabProfile/171046)
+    * Link to to launch Participant Lab Environment (provided by Skillable team)

 - Let the attendees connect to the Wi-Fi and instruct them to navigate to the skillable link and press the `Launch` button.
 Launching the lab may take some time so start the presentation once the majority of participants have cliked the launch button.